Declaring an Undergraduate Major

 Previous transfer credit awards are subject to change as a result of a major declaration.
 Students on financial aid are responsible for understanding the impact that results from a major declaration.

 Changing a Major/Program of Study

-An undergraduate student matriculated in a certificate/degree program (with a declared major) may choose to enroll in a different undergraduate major/program, after consulting with his or her academic advisor.
-The student then completes the appropriate form and is responsible for meeting all admission requirements for the intended program.
+An undergraduate student matriculated in a certificate/degree program (with a declared major/program) may choose to enroll in a different undergraduate major/program, after consulting with their academic advisor.
+The student then completes the appropriate form and is responsible for meeting all admission requirements for the intended major/program.

 Declaring an Undergraduate Minor